 Upcoming eventsCommunity Calendar

-Blandford’s Wildlife Education Center is home to many animals with injuries.
-Several animals participate in educational programming and reach thousands of students and families in West Michigan!Learn about our wildlife
+Blandford’s Wildlife Education Center is home to many rehabilitated animals that are no longer able to survive in the wild.
+These wildlife ambassadors participate in educational programming and reach thousands of students and families in West Michigan every year!Learn about our wildlife

 Land Conservancy of West Michigan and The Highlands